If we scaled the entire human history into a 24 hour day, what would that timeline tell us?

 08:00 (~160 000 BP): We ‘wake up’ fully as modern humans displaying the first known forms of creative and symbolic expression, more advanced cognitive thought, use of compound tools, and evidence of ‘culture’ (sense of identity).
 Significant discoveries at the Pinnacle Point Site Complex near Mossel Bay include very early evidence for pyrotechnology in the form of heat-treated silcrete (stone used for artefact manufacture) as well as utilised ochre for the likely production of ‘paint’.

-14:00-17:00 (~100 000 – 50 000 BP): Further evidence of our more significant (coastal-based) migrations out of Africa.
+14:00-17:00 (~100 000 – 50 000 BP): Further evidence of our more significant (coastal-based) migrations out of Africa, and new research confirms interbreeding with Neanderthals between 100-120 000 BP.
 Humans remaining in southern Africa are likely the closest ancestors to the peoples commonly referred to as San.
 Our species reaches present-day China during this time.

 14:00 (~100 000 BP): In Blombos Cave (near Stilbaai/Still Bay), our species creates bone tools, heat-treated silcrete and use abalone shell container with ochre powder (pigment).
 These are pieces of evidence for behavioural modernity among humans along the Southern Cape coast.

-16:30 (~75 000 BP): In Blombos Cave, we are making cross-hatch incisions on pieces of bone and ochre.
+16:30 (~75 000 BP): Still in Blombos Cave, we are now making cross-hatch incisions on pieces of bone and ochre.
 These ‘entopic phenomena’ show definitive signs of symbolism or abstract art.

 17:00 (~70 000 BP): Some of us reach Southeast Asia, and have interbred with Neanderthals but, even more so, with the Denisovans (an extinct archaic hominin species that ranged across Asia, whereas as their distant relations the Neanderthals were more present in Europe and west Asia).